Funding Opportunity: Strengthening Primary Care

 Nonprofit organizations are encouraged to consider applying for loans or a mix of grant and loan funding if appropriate.
 Applicants may indicate their interest in applying for a low-interest loan within the grant application.

 The Foundation is partnering with Vital Healthcare Capital (V-Cap) to provide low-interest loans.
 V-Cap is accepting loan applications on a rolling basis.
-Applicants are encouraged to contact Tanya Weinberg, senior program officer, at the Colorado Health Foundation, or Ben L. Bynum, M.D., director of operations at Vital Healthcare Capital for more information.
+Applicants are encouraged to contact Erica Snow, portfolio director, at the Colorado Health Foundation, or Lesley Reeder at Vital Healthcare Capital for more information.

 Associated Measurable Results